-Mattie Beal was one of thousands of women who participated in the Oklahoma Territory land openings.
+participated in the Oklahoma Territory land openings.
 The 23-year-old telephone operator (known as a "Hello Girl") from Wichita, Kansas, and her friend Florence Allen joined the thousands of people in El Reno in 1901 who were registering for the land lottery.
 Mattie and Florence made their way with a soldier escort through the throng of people to register.
 They believed they had little chance of winning, so they returned to Kansas.
 Mattie soon learned that her number was the second one drawn.
 Mattie traveled by train to Marlow, the nearest railroad depot, and then by wagon to Lawton.
 Mattie chose land south of the town site of Lawton.

 The young Mattie's heart was won by Charles Payne, a New Yorker who built a lumber business in Lawton.
 They married in 1902.
-Lawton grew quickly, and city officials persuaded Mattie and Charles to Above: The Lawton Heritage Association purchased the Payne home in 1974.
-In 1975, it was listed on the National Register of Historic Places.
-Above, right: Mattie became famous after receiving her allotment, and she received hundreds of marriage proposals.
+Lawton grew quickly, and city officials persuaded Mattie and Charles to divide some of their land into town lots.
+After reserving some of the land for the family, a school, a church, and a park, they auctioned off the other land in 1902.

+Above: The Lawton

+Heritage Association

+purchased the Payne home

+in 1974.
+In 1975, it was listed on

+the National Register of Historic Places.
+Above,

+right: Mattie became famous after receiving

+her allotment, and she received hundreds of

+marriage proposals.
 She chose Charles Payne.